Training German Shepherds

 Solving German Shepherd Behavior Problems

-One of the most common questions dog owners ask me is: "How can I stop my dog from (doing some specific behavior problem)?"
-They're hoping I'll tell them where to find a secret button on the back of their dog's head that will trigger a MISBEHAVIOR-OFF switch. :-) Alas, my answer is almost always the same, no matter what the misbehavior is.
-Here it is (free of charge!).... [read more]
+One of the most common questions dog owners ask me is: "How can I stop my dog from doing (a specific bad behavior)?"
+My answer is almost always the same, no matter what the misbehavior is.... [read more]

 Training German Shepherd Puppies

 Just got a new puppy?
 German Shepherd puppy training starts the moment you bring your puppy home.
-If you use the wrong teaching method, your puppy will begin making decisions about how he wants YOU to fit into his life, and that's a recipe for conflict and behavior problems.
-Whatever he does, you must react properly or he will learn the wrong things.
+If you use the wrong teaching method, your puppy will begin making decisions about how he wants you to fit into his life, and that's a recipe for conflict and behavior problems.
+Whatever your puppy does, you must react properly or he will learn the wrong things.
 Here's my recommended schedule (what to teach, when to teach it) for training your German Shepherd puppy. [read more]

 Housebreaking Your German Shepherd